valtimo-platform/valtimo-backend-libraries/README.md

 ## Running the Valtimo libraries from source

 ⚠️ The following instructions are for running Valtimo from source code.
-Usually with the intention of development/contribution to the Valtimo platform.
-If you only want to run a Valtimo implementation, please consult the [getting started guide](https://docs.valtimo.nl/getting-started/first-dive/creating-your-own-valtimo-implementation).
+Usually with the intention of improving the Valtimo libraries.
+If you want to get started with Valtimo for you own application, please consult the [getting started guide](https://docs.valtimo.nl/getting-started/first-dive/creating-your-own-valtimo-implementation).

 ### Prerequisites: